USS Salish: Argentine Navy service

 In 1972, the ship was acquired by the Argentine Navy and commissioned as the ARA Alférez Sobral (A-9).
 She served during the 1982 Falklands War.
-While searching for the crew of a downed Argentinian English Electric Canberra on the night of 2 May she was attacked by two Royal Navy Lynx helicopters that fired four Sea Skua missiles at her, killing eight crewmembers.
+While searching for the crew of a downed Argentinian English Electric Canberra on the night of 2 May, she was attacked by two Royal Navy Lynx helicopters that fired four Sea Skua missiles at her, killing eight crewmembers.
 The Alférez Sobral, grievously damaged and unable to find the crew, returned to Puerto Deseado two days later and remained in port for the rest of the conflict.
 In August 2018, it was announced that the ship will be retired from service and will be kept as a museum ship in the city of Santa Fe.
+However, after several years at dock, Alférez Sobral was expended as target off Mar del Plata on 21 May 2025, shelled by the aviso ARA Puerto Argentino.